processing/processing-website/README.md

 ## Deploying the site

-The website is set up to deploy itself whenever a new GitHub release is created from the `master` branch:
+The website is set up to deploy itself whenever a new GitHub release is created from the `main` branch:

 1. Go to [Releases](https://github.com/processing/processing-website/releases)
 2. Click "Create a new release"